arparaschiv/solar-coronal-inversion/README.md

 #### **Main aim:**
 Invert coronal vector magnetic field products from observations of polarized light.
 The algorithm takes arrays of one or two sets of spectro-polarimetric Stokes IQUV observations to derive line of sight and/or full vector magnetic field products.

-**WARNING: For the remainder of 2024 CLEDB is in active development in preparation for supporting DKIST Cryo-NIRSP data.
-Issues might appear in between updates.
-Please get in contact if noticing weird behavior.**

 #### **Applications:**
 Inverting magnetic field information from spectro-polarimetric solar coronal observations from instruments like DKIST Cryo-NIRSP; DL-NIRSP; MLSO COMP/UCOMP.